liyaSileshi/amharic-sentiment-analysis/README.md

 - [ ]  Work on improving it's accuracy
 - [ ]  Built different types of NLP models and compare their accuracies for the given data

+# How to run the code

+You can run EDA, models and preprocess part from the colab notebooks.
+Which are located in their designated folders.
+Description is also on the readmes of the folders.

 # Resources